 Your single infusion mash should be an hour long, and the temperature should remain within the 151-154°F range.

 There are several important aspects to the mash.
 The first is the temperature you rest at.
 The range listed above can result in a balanced beer.

 A lower temperature range won’t convert as much starch into sugar which would make the beer dryer.
 A higher temperature would cause the beer to be more malt-focused.

 Keep in mind that the temperature of your strike water will go down when added to the grains.
 The size of the temperature drop will depend on your setup and environment.

 As for the amount of water needed, you will want about 1 quart of water per pound of grain.

 When you have your wort ready, you’ll need to boil and add your hops at specific times.

 When boiling wort for a milk stout, you should boil for at least an hour.
 Your bittering hops should be added in the beginning or at the latest 10 minutes into the boil.
 Any aroma hops you chose should be added around 10 or 15 minutes before the end.

-An hour is the minimum boil duration for a milk stout, however, it can benefit from more.
+An hour is the minimum boil duration for a milk stout.
+However, it can benefit from more.
 Up to an hour-and-a-half boil would do well for a sweet stout.
-A longer boil will take advantage of the Maillard reaction to darken the beer as well as add some flavor notes.
+A longer boil will take advantage of the Maillard reaction to darken the beer and add some flavor notes.